 No matter what your background, level of education or personality, you can benefit by learning more about non-traditional occupations.
 When it comes to your future... explore all the possibilities!

-When deciding on a career path it's a good idea to consider all of your options so you don't limit your career options just because you think the job you want is meant for a person of a specific gender.
+When deciding on a career path it's a good idea to consider all of your options.
+Don't limit your career options just because you think the job you want is meant for a person of a specific gender.
 People who choose careers based on their interests, skills, and abilities, rather than based on gender stereotypes, experience greater rewards and job satisfaction.

 Often non-traditional jobs have greater financial rewards than traditional jobs.
 Salaries, advancement opportunities and benefits for nontraditional jobs may also be better.
 In particular, this is often true for careers considered nontraditional for women because jobs traditionally held by men (i.e. construction jobs) pay better than jobs traditionally held by women (i.e. administrative support/secretarial).